Ashraf-mE/FComm_Project/README.md

 # How the idea strike ?
 This is a team project and the project was told to be on the topics which were taught in classes whether software(MATLAB) or hardware.
 And since I had intrest in MATLAB, I proposed the idea to build a signal analysis workspace which would be a simplied one and our team also agreed to it.
-So that the root for the idea.
+So that's the root for the idea.

 # How to use/run our project ?